Ramneet-17/Parameter-Optimization-SVM/README.md

 ---

-Graph of Accuracy where max iteration ranegs from 1 to 1000 for Sample 1 is:
+Graph of Accuracy where max iteration ranging from 1 to 1000 for Sample 1 is:

 ![alt text](https://github.com/Ramneet-17/Parameter-Optimization-SVM/blob/main/iter%20vs%20acc.png)